 What is the treatment of ulcerative colitis?

-The physician would do a complete physical assessment, advice a series of blood and radiological investigations (X-ray, computed tomography (CT) scan, etc.).
+The physician would do a complete physical assessment, and advise a series of blood and radiological investigations (X-ray, computed tomography (CT) scan, etc.).
 Colonoscopy, endoscopy, biopsy, stool examination, and other tests would be required.

 Ulcerative colitis (UC) is a lifelong disease with constant periods of flare-ups and remissions (periods without symptoms, which may last for weeks or years).
 Presently, there is no permanent medical cure for it, but there are various medications that can provide symptomatic relief, reduce inflammation, and manage flare-ups.